-On this day, July 29, 1904, the enterprising legend was born who started working at TATA (his uncle Jamsetji Tata’s firm) as an unpaid intern only to grow into the founder of the prestigious Tata Group.
-Being a French citizen by birth, Jehangir Ratanji Dadabhoy Tata, the man behind the mammoth Tata Empire, embraced Indian citizenship to expand an industrial group of 14 enterprises with a net worth of $100 million into a conglomeration of 95 enterprises of the staggering net worth of US $5 billion.
-Though in person he may not be around, but his achievements leave an everlasting impact.
+On this day, July 29, 1904, the enterprising legend was born who began working at his uncle Jamsetji Tata’s firm as an unpaid intern only to become the founder of several industries under the prestigious Tata Group.
+Jehangir Ratanji Dadabhoy Tata (JRD Tata), the man behind the enormous Tata empire, was born a French citizen but later adopted Indian citizenship.
+Under his Chairmanship between 1938 and 1988, the Tata Group expanded from just 14 enterprises with a net worth of $100 million to a conglomerate of 95 enterprises with a staggering net worth of $5 billion.
+Though in person he may not be around, his achievements leave an everlasting impact.

-While his zeal for flying is a less known fact, there are many others which detail the life of this high aiming man who wrote a new chapter in the history of the Tata family.
-Here is a collection of less known interesting facts about JRD Tata or “Jeh” as his friends lovingly called him.
+While his passion for flying is a lesser-known fact, there are many other details about the life of this ambitious man who wrote a new chapter in the history of the Tata family.
+Here is a collection of lesser-known interesting facts about JRD Tata or “Jeh” as his friends affectionately called him.

 7. Joining the Tata group as an unpaid apprentice in 1925, in nine months, he was inducted to the board of Tata Sons, when he was all of 22 years.
 As a newbie in the group, he was guided by John Peterson an ex-Indian Civil Service Officer.
 In 1938, at 34 years he was elected to be the Chairman of Tata & Sons, beginning the era of JRD.
 He diversified the operations of the firm to include consultancy services, information technology, consumer durables, industrial products, consumer goods, hotels, engineering, and power.

 8. Philanthropy remained the tradition of Tatas.
-While the Lady Tata Memorial Trust, part of the Allied Trusts of Sir Dorabji Tata Trust, grants scholarships (both national and international) supporting research in leukaemia and blood-related diseases, the JRD and Thelma J Tata Trust concentrates on health and education of women and children.
+While the Lady Tata Memorial Trust, part of the Allied Trusts of Sir Dorabji Tata Trust, grants scholarships (both national and international) supporting research in leukemia and blood-related diseases, the JRD and Thelma J Tata Trust concentrate on the health and education of women and children.

-The post is a part of a B’day Series where we celebrate the birthday of renowned personalities from Tech Industry, very frequently.
-The series includes Entrepreneurs, C-level Executives, innovators or a renewed leaders who moved the industry with his exponential skill set and vision.
-The intent is to highlight the person’s achievements and touch base the little known, but interesting, part of his life.
-You can see the list of all earlier celebrated tech personalities, including Mark Zuckerberg, Marissa Mayer, Sean Parker, Andy Rubin, Julian Assange, by following this link or subscribe to your daily newsletter.
+The post is a part of a B’day Series where we celebrate the birthday of renowned personalities from the Tech Industry, very frequently.
+The series includes Entrepreneurs, C-level Executives, innovators, or renewed leaders who moved the industry with their exponential skill set and vision.
+The intent is to highlight the person’s achievements and touch base on the little-known, but interesting, part of his life.
+You can see the list of all earlier celebrated tech personalities, including Mark Zuckerberg, Marissa Mayer, Sean Parker, Andy Rubin, and Julian Assange, by following this link or subscribe to your daily newsletter.

 To make it more exciting, we suggest you take advantage of the comment section if you are among the ones celebrating their birthday with today’s featured personality.